arunkmaar/PrestrainedRibbons2024Paper/readme.md

-Supplementary Material:
+# Supplementary Material

-oneDEnergyEquilibriumEqn.nb: Mathematica file presenting 1D energy, the equilibirum equation and boundary conditions.

-solvingCrosssectionalDisplacements.nb: Mathematica file presenting asympotic solutions for cross-sectional displacements u,v,w.
+- **solvingCrosssectionalDisplacements.nb**: This Mathematica file provides asymptotic solutions for cross-sectional displacements denoted as \(u\), \(v\), and \(w\).

+- **oneDEnergyEquilibriumEqn.nb**: This Mathematica file includes the 1D energy expressions, equilibrium equations, and boundary conditions.

+## Aut07pSsimulations

+This directory contains two subfolders:

-preferredLongWavelength.zip: Auto-7p simulations file and the dependecides for the case of preferred long wavelength investigated in section 5.1
+- **PreferredLongWavelength**: Contains Auto-7p simulation files and their dependencies, focusing on the preferred long wavelength scenario discussed in Section 5.1.

-preferredShortWavelength.zip: Auto-7p simulations file and the dependecides for the case of short wavelength investigated in section 5.2
+- **PreferredShortWavelength**: Contains Auto-7p simulation files and their dependencies, focusing on the short wavelength scenario discussed in Section 5.2.

+For detailed explanations on solving equations with Auto-07p and the subsequent post-processing steps, please refer to the `readme.pdf`.